Institute for Monetary and Financial Stability

 The main objective of the IMFS is to raise public awareness of the significance of monetary and financial stability.
 It does so primarily through its research activities and by organizing conferences, seminars, and lectures attended by both national and international participants.
 The Institute promotes a dynamic exchange of ideas among central banks, financial market players, and supervisory agencies and contributes to scientific progress in its areas of expertise.
 The IMFS also advises government entities in these fields.

 The IMFS is committed to excellence in research and graduate education.
 An integrated approach is taken to economic and legal aspects.
 The Institute takes pride in fostering promising young academics and professionals.

-IMFS Professors are:
+Chairs at the IMFS are:

 - Prof. Volker Wieland, Ph.D.